-Enter the latest health trend: infrared saunas.
+Enter the latest health trend: infrared radiant health saunas.
 With a wave of “glow bars” opening in London and across the United States, this is becoming an increasingly popular way to take care of your skin.
 Places like Glow Bar London and HigherDOSE in America are opening stores where you can go for a drybar-style sweat session and pick up a health elixir afterwards.
 For the hardcore, you can even do infrared yoga at Triyoga.

 So what are they?

 Infrared saunas are different from traditional saunas because instead of heating the air in the room, they use infrared lamps to warm the body directly.
 They are generally at a lower temperature than a traditional sauna, so if the heat is too much for you in a traditional sauna, you’ll find this version a lot more enjoyable.
 Infrared booths will often have aromatherapy options and light therapy for a full blown spa experience.
 Experts suggest spending around 45 minutes to get the best results.

 Along with improving your skin, the purported benefits of infrared saunas are extensive.
 Just a few examples include better sleep, a thorough detox, soothing sore muscles and joints, and improved circulation.
 Some studies also claim that these saunas help reduce blood pressure as well as chronic fatigue syndrome.
 At the very least, trying an infrared sauna will leave you relaxed and warm.
 A welcome relief from the cold winter days and a stressful schedule.
 Apparently you also burn around 600 calories just sitting there.
 The ultimate lazy girl way to get fit?
 Probably not, but it doesn’t hurt either.

 What’s it really like?